 If a mattress has a problem that falls under the warranty, the company generally elects to either repair or replace it.
 Some companies resolve warranty claims at no expense to the owner, but others may charge a prorated fee or shipping costs.

 Sleep Number Mattress Warranty

-Sleep Number 360 mattresses are covered under a 15-year prorated limited warranty.
+Sleep Number claims that its 360 mattresses are meant to last at least 15 years, thus they are covered under a 15-year prorated limited warranty.
 If a qualifying problem arises within the first year of the warranty, Sleep Number will choose to either repair, replace, or refund the mattress at no cost.

 After the first year of the warranty, the purchaser is responsible for 30% of the repair or replacement cost and an additional 5% each year thereafter until the eleventh year.
 From the eleventh year through the end of the warranty, the owner is responsible for 85% of the cost.
 The owner may also incur return costs.